kafkasl/ctf/README.md

 # SECTF2026 — "You Play the CTF.
 We Play Defense"

-This is the accompanying repo for the Medium Post [I Brought an AI to a Hacking Contest (and Won) ](https://medium.com/@pol.avec/i-brought-an-ai-to-a-hacking-contest-and-won-a8c9998745c9) reporting my experience in the event were I got the first prize.
+This is the accompanying repo for the Medium Post [I Brought an AI to a Hacking Contest (and Won) ](https://medium.com/@pol.avec/i-brought-an-ai-to-a-hacking-contest-and-won-a8c9998745c9) explaining my experience and I how I won Schneider Electric's competition's [You Play the CTF.
+We Play Defense.](https://www.linkedin.com/feed/update/urn:li:activity:7434583423693918209/).

-**Event:** XPRO @ Talent Arena Barcelona, March 2 2026
-**Organizer:** Schneider Electric
+**Event:** You Play the CTF.
+We Play Defense @ Talent Arena Barcelona, March 2 2026 **Organizer:** Schneider Electric
 **Team:** 0x06
 **Final score:** 12,600+ pts across 4 phases